flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

    2. Update the pod spec in both nodeapp ([node.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/node.yaml)) and pythonapp ([python.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/python.yaml)) to contain the following annotation: `openservicemesh.io/outbound-port-exclusion-list: "80"`

-   Adding the annotation to the pod excludes Dapr's api (`dapr-api`) and sentry (`dapr-sentry`) port's from being intercepted by OSM's sidecar, as these pods would need to talk to Dapr's control plane.
+   Adding the annotation to the pod excludes Dapr's api (`dapr-api`) and sentry (`dapr-sentry`) port's from being intercepted by osm-edge's sidecar, as these pods would need to talk to Dapr's control plane.

-7. Make OSM monitor the namespace that was used for the Dapr hello-kubernetes demo setup:
+7. Make osm-edge monitor the namespace that was used for the Dapr hello-kubernetes demo setup:

    ```console
    $ osm namespace add dapr-test